jlutteringer/jlutteringer.github.io/Tabletop RPG/Dungeons & Dragons/Campaigns/Stormlord/Chapters/Chapter 3 - Cataclysm.md

 Give the players an opportunity to speak.

-> One of these brave souls, Steve Silversky, made the ultimate sacrifice for our Republic.
-A ranger from Tectus, and a lover of the outdoors.
+> One of these brave souls is not here today.
+Steve Silversky, a ranger from Tectus, and a lover of the outdoors, made the ultimate sacrifice for our Republic.
 I have personally comissioned a memorial in his likeness by our most talented stonesmith - to be constructed right here on the palace lawn.
-He is represented here by his family friends - Simeon Silversky and Florial Starflower - please give them the Orleasian welcome!
+May Lathandar guide his soul unto a glorius new dawn.
+He is represented here by his family friends - Simeon Silversky and Florial Starflower - please give them your heartfelt condolences and sacrifice.

 > Let us embrace Silversky's sacrifice.
 Let us cement his heroism in our minds, honor his memory, and cast aside our divisions.
 Today we are are Orlesian.
 Today we are all citizens of the Republic and as citizens, so we say: "Victory or death!
 For Verns!
 For Orleans!
 And for the Republic!"

 ## The Calm

+### Sidequest: Shadow Impersonators

 ### Incriminating Septimus Blern
 Go to the circle of mages to figure out what happened to Septimus Blern